Biosecurity & LPA

 Biosecurity relates to preventive measures designed to reduce the risk of transmission of infectious diseases, invasive pests or weeds.

 Good biosecurity practices prevent the spread of infectious disease and invasive pests or weeds between farms as well as protecting Australia from diseases and weeds that occur overseas.
 Biosecurity procedures address the containment of disease outbreaks when they occur.

-From 1 October 2017, biosecurity will be included in the LPA program.
+From 1 October 2017, biosecurity has been included in the LPA program.
 Every LPA-accredited producer must ensure biosecurity requirements are fulfilled both on farm and during the transport of livestock between properties and feedlots, including to slaughter and live export.

 Integrating biosecurity requirements strengthens the promise made to customers, protects the industry and environment, and streamlines the process of record keeping and reporting for livestock producers.

 What records do producers need to keep to meet biosecurity requirements?

 Producers are required to develop a Farm Biosecurity Plan.